Andrettin/Wyrmsun/readme.txt

 - Fixed crash when changing resolution.
 - A message is now shown when the age of the player's faction has changed.

+* Scenarios
+- Readded the Shorbear Hills to Nidavellir.

 * Units
 - Archers and scouts now have a sight range of 6 rather than 5.